scikit-tda/persim/docs/index.rst

 |PyPI version| |Downloads| |Build Status| |Codecov| |License: MIT|

 Persim is a Python package for many tools used in analyzing Persistence Diagrams.
-It currently houses implementations of
+It currently includes implementations of most of the popular methods of working with persistence diagrams, including

 - Persistence Images
+- Persistence Landscapes
 - Bottleneck distance
 - Modified Gromov--Hausdorff distance
 - Sliced Wasserstein Kernel